pedro-git-projects/nilwm/README.md

   * `viewontag` – Switch view when tagging windows.
   * `warp` – Moves the cursor to the center of the currently focused window when focus shifts.
   * `fixborders` – Corrects border alpha behavior with picom.
+  * `pertag` – Makes it so each master tag remembers layout data.

 * **Custom keybindings & scripts**